 Rather, you can work with your attorney and an experienced mediator to help you craft final orders that allow you to maintain a great relationship with your children while being an integral part of the decision-making for your children now and in the future.
 This process begins and ends with you and your attorney having a good working relationship where you can discuss the most important issues and work on intentionally accomplishing your goals.

 Questions about the material in today’s blog post?
 Contact the Law Office of Bryan Fagan

-if you have any questions about the material contained in today's blog post; please do not hesitate to contact the Law Office of Bryan Fagan.
+if you have any questions about the material contained in today’s blog postcontact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultation six days a week in person, over the phone, and via video.
-These consultations are a great way for you to learn more about the law in Texas and how your family's circumstances would be impacted by a child custody or divorce case.
+These consultations are a great way for you to learn more about the law in Texas and how your family’s circumstances would be impacted by a child custody or divorce case.